 Some of the potential health effects of carbon monoxide poisoning include:

 - Personality changes

 - Difficulty with memory formation and recall

 Let us help you to claim the benefits that you are rightfully due for your occupational illness.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, today at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, today at (252) 222-0227.